felixdivo/ros2-easy-test/README.md

 - easy integration of existing nodes and launch files
 - testing of nodes implemented in any programming language (C++, Python, ...)
 - works with and without tools like `colcon test` and `pytest`
-- is minimalistic and has no other dependencies
+- is minimalistic and has very few dependencies
 - is tested, used in practice, documented, and maintained

 ## Installation